phpmd/phpmd/src/site/rst/about.rst

 Recent Releases
 ===============

+- 2012/12/14 - From now on we will use GitHub's `issue tracker`__ as our main ticket solution.
+The old PivotalTracker will not be used anymore.
+- 2012/12/14 - PHPMD 1.4.1: This `release`__ integrates some pull requests from
+  GitHub.
+Additionally it closes some long pending bugs.
 - 2012/09/08 - PHPMD 1.4.0: This `release`__ integrates several longer pending
   pull requests and smaller bugfixes.
 One major addition is support for Composer as distribution channel.